theo-armour/agenda/4-2-software/0-software-agenda.md

 ## Dictation Agenda

 * Single click on phone to start
-* See the text appear
+* See the text appear.
+Provides real-time transcription with high accuracy.
 * Talk and keyboard at the same time
 * Realtime editing and cleanup